vasilakisfil/Introspected-REST/README.md

 As we described earlier, the level of Media Type's metadata depends on how strong or weak a Media Type is.
 If it's strong then the client will
+In the following section we will describe the architecture style of the Introspected REST.
+The main principles of Introspected REST build upon Roy's initial REST model but deviates in the way HATEOAS is derived Specifically the state of the client is Introspected, possibly cached.
+The main idea is that we separate any metadata from the actual data and deliver the metadata on the side, on demand.

+#### Definition of Introspection